-6. The permittee must install, operate, certify and maintain in a satisfactory manner a COMS to monitor and record opacity on a continuous basis.
+6. The permittee must install, operate, certify, and maintain each COMS and record opacity for all the 6-minute averages (and daily block averages as applicable) for periods during which the COMS is not out of control.
 The monitor shall be operated in accordance with the procedures in 40 CFR Part 60, Appendix B and the site-specific monitoring plan.
 The permittee shall not exceed an opacity of 10 percent or the highest hourly average opacity reading measured during the most recent performance test run demonstrating compliance with the PM (or TSM) emission limitation (daily block average).
 (40 CFR 63.7525(c), 40 CFR 63.7540(a), 40 CFR Part 63, Subpart DDDDD, Table 4.3.a, 4.4.a, and/or 4.6)

-OPTIONAL - Use if the source has a wet scrubber and is using pressure drop and liquid flow rate to demonstrate compliance with the PM emissions limit.
+OPTIONAL- Use if the source has a wet scrubber and is using pressure drop and liquid flow rate to demonstrate compliance with the PM emissions limit.
 If necessary, specify emission units that are subject to this condition.
 If deleted, verify all final numbering.

-7. The permittee shall install, calibrate, maintain, and operate in a satisfactory manner device(s) to monitor and record the scrubber pressure drop and a flow monitoring system on a continuous basis.
+7. The permittee shall install, maintain, and operate device(s) to monitor and record the scrubber pressure drop and a flow monitoring system on a continuous basis.
 The monitors shall be operated in accordance with procedures outlined in 40 CFR 63.7525(d), (e), and (f) and the site-specific monitoring plan.
 The permittee shall maintain the 30-day rolling average pressure drop and the 30-day rolling average liquid flow rate at or above the lowest one-hour average pressure drop and the lowest one-hour average liquid flow rate, respectively, measured during the most recent performance test demonstrating compliance with the PM emission limitation.
 (40 CFR 63.7525(d), (e), and (f), 40 CFR 63.7540(a), 40 CFR Part 63, Subpart DDDDD, Table 4.1)